 So what is the process flow?

-Heirloom PaaS migrates not just your mainframe code to a new platform, the Java VM.
+Heirloom migrates not just your mainframe code to a new platform, the Java VM.
 It also enables you to transform your developer and integration processes.
-When you use Heirloom Paas your mainframe projects and developers are now full citizens, and can adopt, industry best practices for continuous integration and deployment.
+When you use Heirloom your mainframe projects and developers are now full citizens, and can adopt, industry best practices for continuous integration and deployment.

 A pre-requisite that many people may have noticed for all this to work is that there is a set of tests that can be run automatically as part of the build and integration process and that is the topic for the next article